00fox/Ds2vJoy/README.md

 ## Guardian
 ![Guardian](Doc/12.png)

-Install, remove and use @Nefarius &co HidGuardian and HidCerberus (and stop/start this service)
+Install, remove and use @nefarius &co HidGuardian and HidCerberus (and stop/start this service)
 - A restart may be necessary after installing Guardian to have it properly running
 - You can find link to manual configuration of Cerberus,
 - In which you can verify the HID\ to enter in the blacklist section